-Jamie is a self-proclaimed geek with regard to employee benefits law.
-She focuses her practice on counseling clients of all types and sizes on a wide variety of ERISA and employee benefits issues.
+Jamie focuses her practice on counseling clients of all types and sizes on a wide variety of ERISA and employee benefits issues.
 She works collaboratively with her clients to help them to select benefit plans that fit their business needs and to operate their plans in the midst of a complex and ever-changing area of the law.
 She enjoys helping her clients understand the impact of statutory and regulatory changes to retirement plans, as well as health and welfare plans.

 Jamie assists clients with all aspects of plan design, compliance, and documentation, including plan adoption, amendment, merger, and termination.
 She counsels clients regarding day-to-day benefits administration and compliance with the Affordable Care Act (ACA), ERISA, HIPAA, COBRA, USERRA and other applicable law.
-When needed, she works closely with clients to identify and correct errors in their benefit plans.
+If the need arises, she works closely with clients to identify and correct errors in their benefit plans.
 She also provides fiduciary training to support best practices and minimize exposure.

 Jamie is also a member in the firm’s Fiduciary Litigation Team, as well as the Women’s Initiative.
 Aside from the practice of law, Jamie is active in supporting her community by serving as a Treasurer for the Viennese Winter Ball Committee, which benefits the Wheeling Symphony Orchestra, and as Chairman of the Scholarship Committee in her Alpha Chi Omega alumnae chapter, which supports the collegiate chapter at her alma mater, Marshall University.